 - The loss function used is definite cross-entropy.

 - The optimizer used is stochastic gradient background.

 - The model is prepared to take an unknown image of a flower once the validation phase is over.

 - It calculates its name from the knowledge it gained all through training and validation levels.

 - It shows the common name along with the family name of that flower once the classification is completed by the model.

 Stage 6: Benefits Module:

 - A formerly created CSV file is imported when the identity of the flower is set up.

-- The benefits of the equivalent flower will be found out and showed to the user.
+- The benefits of the equivalent flower will be found out and shown to the user.

 Stage 7: Web Application: